-"Coyote speaks to those that believe in things that cannot be seen
+"Coyote speaks to those who believe in things that cannot be seen

-but that are felt so deeply that they are undeniable."
+but are felt so deeply that they cannot be denied."

 (Ch 2, p49)

 Top of page: Greece's western coastline viewed from the ferry leaving Patras, Greece and heading to Brindisi, Italy